 RA can also cause morning stiffness, fatigue, insomnia, and flu-like symptoms.
 Some people don’t feel like eating and may lose weight.
 About 20 percent of people with RA will develop lumps or nodules under the skin.

 You can’t do anything about your gender, age, or genetic makeup.
 You can, however, avoid cigarettes, or quit smoking.
-According to a 2011 study published in the Annals of Rheumatic Disease, smoking was associated with an increased risk of RA.
+According to published in the Annals of Rheumatic Disease, smoking was associated with an increased risk of RA.
 The more cigarettes participants smoked per day, the more their risk increased.

-A 2012 study published in Rheumatology confirmed that smoking increased the risk of RA, and noted that obesity may be a risk factor as well.
+published in Rheumatology confirmed that smoking increased the risk of RA, and noted that obesity may be a risk factor as well.

 Doctors use a variety of tests to diagnosis RA.
 No one test is definitive, but several tests can provide an accurate picture.
 Blood tests will look for specific antibodies related to the disease, as well as for markers that indicate inflammation.
 An ultrasound, X-ray, or magnetic resonance imaging (MRI) allows the doctor to check for damage in the joint.
 A sample of the synovial fluid from the joint may also show irregularities that indicate the presence of the disease.